Srijan-Arya/SrijanArya-Portfolio/README.md

 - [Getting Started](#getting-started)

 ## Demo 🌐
-Check out the live demo of the portfolio here: [Live Demo](#https://srijanarya.netlify.app/)
+Check out the live demo of the portfolio here: https://srijanarya.netlify.app/

 ## Features ✨
 - **Smooth Loading Animation:** The app uses a **PacmanLoader** to display a loading screen for 3.7 seconds, simulating a clean and polished user experience.